Coneheads: Other appearances

 A live-action film, Coneheads, released in 1993, starring Aykroyd and Curtin.
 Michelle Burke took over the role of Connie in the film, with Newman appearing as Connie's aunt on Remulak.
 Marvel Comics produced a comic book limited series, with all-original stories set after the events of the film.
 The feature film was licensed to Playmates Toys and a line of action figures was created, designed by the development team from Pangea Corporation, but was a box-office bomb.

-Licensed usage

-As of late May 2015, State Farm Insurance created a Coneheads version of its commercial "State of Unrest," in which Dan Aykroyd and Jane Curtin reprise their Coneheads roles and put a Coneheads spin on the original commercial that features a husband calling the State Farm 24-hour policy line, while his wife is sure he is talking to his mistress despite his protests that he is talking to State Farm.
-A second Conehead State Farm commercial is set on their spaceship.
-When the microwave breaks, the Coneheads (Aykroyd, Curtin and Newman) invoke their State Farm representative by singing the company's jingle.
-The agent assures them they saved money on their policy, but then notices they are in space and not in France, where the Coneheads are supposedly from, so the Coneheads sing the jingle again, but add "in France!" and they all end up sitting at a table outside a French bistro, with the Eiffel Tower in the background.
+In May 2015, State Farm Insurance created a Conehead-themed parody of its signature "State of Unrest" (aka "Jake from State Farm") commercial with Aykroyd and Curtin reprising their Coneheads roles.
+A second commercial, with Aykroyd, Curtin and Newman, sees the Coneheads on their spaceship, summoning their State Farm representative by singing the company's jingle.